Learn How To Create and Deliver The Right Message For Your Pre Sentence Interview & Sentencing Hearing

-If you’re tired of prosecutors, probation officers, and defense attorneys controlling every aspect of your existence, then take action!
+If you’re tired of prosecutors, probation officers, and defense attorneys controlling every aspect of your existence, then do something!

 Specifically, our narratives will help you:

-Show what you have learned from the experience of becoming a criminal defendant
+Show what you’ve learned from the experience of becoming a criminal defendant

-Show steps you are taking to make things right
+Show steps you’re taking to make things right

-Offer a thoughtful, actionable plan that shows how you will emerge successfully
+Offer a thoughtful, actionable plan to show how you will emerge successfully

 Help your readers understand and empathize with you as an individual, rather than as a convicted felon

-Our “Preparing for Sentencing” package gives a sense of direction and control to people who are willing to invest the time to prepare for the best outcome.
+Our “Preparing for Sentencing” package gives a sense of direction and control to people that are willing to invest the time to prepare for the best outcome.